Last updated on June 14th, 2021 at 01:05 pm

 Sebastian Inlet State Park, 9700 South Highway A.1.A., Melbourne Beach.
 51 renovated campsites overlook the inlet for both RVs and tents.
 Shade is sparse.
 All sites have water and electric, but no sewer hookups.
 There is a dump station on site, and rest rooms with showers are convenient to all campers.
 A camp store sells the basics, including bait for fishing.
 Sebastian Inlet State Park is divided into two sectors.
 The campground entrance is south of the inlet, and it has its own boat ramp.
 Another boat ramp is available at the park’s marina on north side of the inlet, primarily destination for day visitors.
-Campsites are $28 a night plus a reservation fee of $6.70, and sites may be reserved up to 11 months in advance by phone (800) 326-3521 or online.
+Campsites are $28 a night plus taxes, utility fees and a reservation fee of $6.70, and sites may be reserved up to 11 months in advance by phone (800) 326-3521

 Long Point County Park (Brevard County), 700 Long Point Road, Melbourne Beach.
 One of my favorite campgrounds, Long Point Park is about one mile north of Sebastian Inlet State Park, just off State Road A1A.
 The campground is on an island in the Indian River, and a majority of the campsites are waterfront with access to launch your kayak or moor your motorboat.
 If you get an inside site, there is a boat launch on one side of the park.
 All sites have water and electric.
 Bring your own shade, a must-have accessory towards summer, when you can still experience a refreshing sea breeze.
 Food, beer and bait is available at a nearby convenience store.
 Camping fees are $28 per night (plus tax) and reservations can be made up to one year in advance by phone: (321) 952-4532